martineizayaga/hylia/src/posts/gameboy.md

 ```

 ### Styling the Sliders
 The last big challenge of this implementation was prettying up the sliders.
 The style that [Rogie](https://dribbble.com/rogie) chose was similar to the shadow of the Game Boy, so I couldn't just leave the default sliding styles.
-Little did I know of how picky each browser woudl be with slider styles.
+Little did I know of how picky each browser would be with slider styles.
 I found a great [CSS-Tricks article](https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/) that really helped me out.

 Safari and Firefox have their own CSS selectors for the track (the sliding track) and the thumb (what you click to drag to a value.)
-There's not much more than I can say than to recommend the [CSS-Tricks article](https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/).
+There's not much more than I can say except to recommend the [CSS-Tricks article](https://css-tricks.com/styling-cross-browser-compatible-range-inputs-css/).

 I did however find out that an `<input>` with `type="range"` and `orient="vertical"` won't have css styles in Webkit (Chrome, Safari, Opera.)
 So I had to rotate the input instead.
 I was kind of sad about that though.
 I like adding new HTML attributes if they're helpful :(.